 The Dental Hygiene program is designed to be completed in five (5) semesters on a full-time basis when the student begins the technical portion of the program.
 The degree program consists of open enrollment courses (general education and division specific) and program specific courses with limited enrollment.
 The open enrollment courses may be taken prior to entry into the limited enrollment courses.
 To qualify for entry to limited enrollment courses, please see the Applicant Information packet located on the webpage.

-Our dental hygiene program is accredited by the Commission of Dental Accreditation.
+The program in Dental Hygiene at Sinclair Community College is accredited by the Commission on Dental Accreditation and has been granted the accreditation status of Approval (without reporting requirements).
 The Commission is a specialized accrediting body recognized by the United States Department of Education.
-The Commission on Dental Accreditation can be contacted at 312-440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611.
+The Commission on Dental Accreditation can be contacted at 800-621-8099 or 312-440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611-2678.

 Click here for the Dental Hygiene Program Advisory Committee